Bodies Dispel the Dream

 What does ‘extended’ mean?
 Is the wax’s extension also unknown?

-This might make me think that knowledge of the wax comes from the eye rather than from the mind’s perception alone.
+This makes us think that knowledge of the wax comes from the eye rather than only from the mind’s perception.

 But this is clearly wrong, as the following example shows.

-When was my perception of the wax’s nature more perfect and clear?
+When did my perception of the wax’s nature become more perfect and clear?

-Was it when I first looked at the wax, and thought I knew it through my senses?
+Was it when I first looked at it and thought that I knew it through my senses?

 But what am I to say about this mind, or about myself?
 (So far, remember, I don’t admit that there is anything to me except a mind.)
 What, I ask, is this ‘I’ that seems to perceive the wax so clearly?